 - One of five schools in The Priestley Academy Trust. - Communication Friendly.
-We strive to meet the diverse communication needs of all our pupils, enhanced by the skills and expertise of the staff in our 12 place Designated Special Provision (DSP) for children with speech and communication difficulties (Developmental Language Disorders).
+We strive to meet the diverse communication needs of all our pupils, enhanced by the skills and expertise of the staff in our 12 place School Led Resourced Provision (RP) for children with speech and communication difficulties (Developmental Language Disorders).

-An Oracy Hub school and are working to support other Bradford schools through the Voice Bradford initiative and Birth To 19 research.
+- An Oracy Hub school and are working to support other Bradford schools through the Voice Bradford initiative and Birth To 19 research. - A centre of excellence for support and integration of pupils who are New to English

-- A centre of excellence for support and integration of pupils who are New to English - Home to a newly established Designated Specialist Provision (DSP) for children with an Autism need.
+- Home to a growing School Led Resourced Provision (RP) for children with communication and interaction needs, including those with a diagnosis of Autism.
 This provision will rise to 12 places supporting the work of Bradford Council in meeting the needs of pupils with Autism from across the city.
 Skills and strategies developed to help these pupils cope with change and manage their emotions helps all our pupils across school. - A Born in Bradford (BiB) school with strong links supporting a research focus.

 As a Multi Academy Trust, we are committed to working together to provide the highest quality of care for all our children.
 The SENDCOs work together regularly, attending joint training sessions, working with external agencies and sharing good practice.
-As a Trust, we have commissioned time from the Educational Psychology team.
-In 2018-2019 this enabled all schools to ensure children with additional needs continued to access the support they required.
-We worked collaboratively to problem solve complex needs and to develop systems and procedures to ensure continuity of good practice across the Trust.
+As a Trust, we have commissioned time from Bradford's Educational Psychology (EP) team.
+In 2019-2020 this continued to ensure children with additional needs accessed the support they required; co produced training packages to promote Quality First teaching skills and strategies, and explore Emotion Coaching and Social Stories.
+We have continued to work collaboratively to support newer SENDCOs and to embed systems and procedures ensuring continuity of good practice across the Trust.
+This now includes the wider use of Edukey Provision Map, and production of a Questionnaire to obtain feedback and views from parents in all The Priestley Academy Trust schools.